Limerick–Rosslare railway line

-The Limerick–Rosslare Main Line is a railway route in the Republic of Ireland that linked the city of Limerick on the Atlantic coast with Rosslare Europort on the coast of the Irish Sea.
+The Limerick–Rosslare Main Line is a railway route in Ireland that linked the city of Limerick on the Atlantic coast with Rosslare Europort on the coast of the Irish Sea.
 It also serves the city of Waterford, and at Limerick Junction it connects with the Dublin–Cork railway line.

 Since 2010 there has been no service between Waterford and Rosslare Europort, and all trains terminate at Waterford.
 Rosslare (Europort and Strand) and Wexford have still at least three trains a day to Dublin, and three back (morning, afternoon and evening).
-The line between Rosslare and Waterford is closed to passenger trains since September 2010, though it is still maintained by Iarnród Éireann.
+The line between Rosslare and Waterford has been closed to passenger trains since September 2010, though it is still maintained by Iarnród Éireann.

+Plans for reopening the Waterford to Rosslare section were confirmed after inclusion in the All Island Strategic Rail Review and the revised Trans-European Transport Network in 2024.

 History

 Construction of the route was begun in 1848 for the Waterford and Limerick Railway and completed in 1854.
 It is one of the oldest railways in Ireland, and the first to have been authorised by the UK Parliament.
 The company was renamed the Waterford, Limerick and Western in 1896 and merged with the Great Southern and Western Railway in 1901.

 The section between Waterford and Rosslare was completed in 1906 and coincided with the construction of Rosslare Harbour.
 Both Rosslare Europort and this section of rail line remain the property of the Fishguard & Rosslare Railways and Harbours Company, which is jointly owned by Iarnród Éireann and Stena Line.
 It is the only main line railway in the Republic not wholly owned by the State.

-The Waterford to Rosslare section includes the Barrow Bridge, the longest rail bridge in the Republic of Ireland.
+The Waterford to Rosslare section includes the Barrow Bridge, the longest rail bridge in Ireland.
 At the time of construction, the line from Waterford diverged at Killinick, allowing for direct Waterford to Wexford trains to bypass Rosslare Strand.

 A notable feature on the line is the Cahir Viaduct across the River Suir in County Tipperary.
 It was built in 1852 and has three iron spans borne on stone abutments.
 The viaduct was damaged in incidents in 1955 and 2003.
 Following the 2003 incident, Iarnród Éireann renewed the viaduct at a cost of €2.6 million and the line reopened in September 2004.

 Train services have remained infrequent for more than 100 years.
 By 2003 the line was carrying fewer than 100 passengers a day.
 When IÉ reopened the line it introduced new railcars and a service of three journeys in each direction on weekdays, which was a greater service frequency than the line had for much of its history.
 There is no Sunday service.